-It’s also a historical fact that there were publishing/printing errors in the 1611 KJV Bible, and a number of unfortunate word translation choices made in it.
+It’s also a historical fact that there were publishing/printing errors in the 1611 KJV Bible, and a number of unfortunate word translation choices were made in it.
 With just a little research, you can find these errors documented for yourself.
 In fact, subsequent revisions of the 1611 KJV were made specifically to correct many of these printing errors.
-Here is an example regarding the “unicorn” word used in the KJV bible:
+Here is an example regarding the “unicorn” word used in the KJV Bible:

 We must remember that language continually evolves.
 What English words used to mean several hundred years ago doesn’t always match what they mean now.
 For a dramatic example, see the snippet below from the original Old English version of the Beowulf poem:

-Yes, that is written in English – more specifically, is written in what is called “Old English” of A.D.
+Yes, that is written in English – more specifically, it is written in what is called “Old English” of A.D.
 1000.
 I think you will agree that you can scarcely recognize even one single word of it, let alone understand it.
 Later translations of that same poem are also available, but even they are starting to become harder for many to read today.
-Aren’t we glad that the Lord didn’t arbitrarily decide to stop protecting His Holy Word in only the English language and only in the year 1000 A.D.!
-Now what makes the year 1611 any different?
-I think you know the answer…nothing whatsoever.
+Aren’t we glad that the Lord didn’t arbitrarily decide to stop protecting His Holy Word in only the Old English language and only in the year 1000 A.D.!
+Now, what makes the year 1611 any different?
+I think you already know the answer…nothing whatsoever.

-One final counter-argument to the “KJV Only” claim is that as time passes, archeologists have uncovered new finds of more ancient scripture texts and scrolls which were previously unknown; these can be used to actually increase the accuracy of newer bible translations.
+One final counter-argument to the “KJV Only” claim is that as time passes, archeologists have uncovered new finds of more ancient scripture texts and scrolls which were previously unknown; these can be used to actually increase the accuracy of newer Bible translations.

-So, while there is a certain regal nature to the 1611 KJV bible, and I use it myself, it is just one of several translations that a careful student of the Bible should be using.
+So, while there is a certain regal nature to the 1611 KJV Bible, and I use it myself, it is just one of several translations that a careful student of the Bible should be using.
 If you are happy speaking the King’s English of 1611, then the KJV bible is a good choice for you, but it is important to get a version of the Bible that you can actually read and understand.
-My first bible was a NASB bible.
+My first Bible was a NASB Bible.
 That is the Bible I used when I first accepted Christ, and it is also the one I still read the most today.
-Please see the chapter on Choosing a Bible for more information; that chapter also explains how to address the issue of bible corruption.
-It must be noted that the adage where you find one false teaching, you will almost always find others as well has been born out in my experience with the “KJV Only” advocates.
+Please see the chapter on Choosing a Bible for more information; that chapter also explains how to address the issue of Bible corruption.
+It must again be noted that the adage where you find one false teaching, you will almost always find others as well, has been born out in my experience with the “KJV Only” advocates.
 Therefore, when I see the “KJV Only” false teaching, I know other false teachings (often of a much more serious nature) are lurking nearby from the same group!